fxzausxpp/Quick-Search-Zen-Browser/README.md

 ## 🔍 Usage
 - Open the url bar and type whatever you want to search for.
 - Press `Ctrl + Enter` to open the search popup.
+- Press `Ctrl + Shift + Enter` to open the search popup in a Glance Mode.